-Freedom of Information gives everyone a right of access to all "recorded" information held by us, subject to exemptions.
+The Freedom of Information Act gives a general right of access to all types of recorded information held by public authorities.

 We aim to publish much of our information on this website free of charge.
 However, our publication scheme sets out all our published information, how it can be obtained and whether or not there is a cost of receiving it.

 You may request any information from us and we will tell you whether we hold the information and provide it to you, as long as one of the exemptions does not apply.
 Normally the information will be provided within 20 working days.

 Make a Freedom Of Information request in the following ways: